What is the Best Age to Send Your Child to Childcare? A Comprehensive Guide for Parents

 0-12 Months: Focusing on Bonding and Trust

-Babies primarily benefit from a close bond with their primary caregivers in the first year of life.
-According to the Australian Institute of Family Studies (AIFS), starting formal childcare during this period can be challenging for some babies, as they are in a stage where attachment to caregivers is crucial for their sense of security.
+According to the Australian Institute of Family Studies (AIFS), starting formal childcare during this period can be challenging for some babies, as they are at a stage when attachment to caregivers is crucial to their sense of security.
 Babies rely on consistent, one-on-one interactions with caregivers to develop trust, which forms the foundation for healthy emotional development.

 12-24 Months: Exploring Independence and Social Skills

 Some experts suggest that children between 18 months and 2 years may find it easier to adjust to childcare than younger babies because they can better express their needs and handle short separations from their parents.
-For families in Newcastle, this age can be a sweet spot for introducing their child to a nurturing childcare environment, fostering both independence and social development.
+For families in Newcastle, this age can be a sweet spot for introducing their child to a nurturing childcare environment that fosters both independence and social development.

 3-5 Years: Preparing for School and Structured Learning

-In Newcastle, many childcare centres offer preschool programs that incorporate play-based learning, which helps children develop critical thinking skills, creativity, and the ability to work within a group setting.
+In Newcastle, many childcare centres offer preschool programs that incorporate play-based learning, helping children develop critical thinking skills, creativity, and the ability to work in a group setting.
 These programs align with the Early Years Learning Framework (EYLF), which guides early childhood education in Australia, ensuring children receive quality learning experiences.

 3.)
 Factors to Consider When Deciding the Best Age for Childcare